 Their tagline is Capital One No Hassle Rewards… but do they live up to expectations?
 What are the advantages and disadvantages for each program?

-Admittedly, Capital One credit cards didn’t always have the best rep. During the ‘90’s and early ‘00’s the company faced the struggles of rapid growth, compounded with a large number of sub-prime customers.
+Admittedly, Capital One credit cards didn’t always have a stellar reputation.
+During the ‘90’s and early ‘00’s the company faced the struggles of rapid growth, compounded with a large number of sub-prime customers.

-However much has changed since then – it’s a totally different company.
-They’ve been honing in on continuously improving customer service and nipping the other complaints which plagued them in the past.
+However, it is a different world today, as Capital One is a completely different company.
+They’ve been honing in on continuously improving customer service and eliminating the other complaints which plagued them in the past.
 Today they offer great credit cards whose quality competes head-to-head with Citi, Bank of America, Chase, and other rivals.

 And their rewards?
-Well, they really do live up to their “no hassle” motto.
-However like any credit card, each Capital One rewards program has its pros and cons which you should know about.
+Well, they really do live up to their “no hassle” advertising tagline.
+However like any credit card, each Capital One rewards program has its benefits and deficiencies of which you should be aware.